programmerraja/MyBlog/content/misc/Finance  & stock.md

 - examining rolling returns to assess consistency
 - AUM as a primary metric for selecting a fund16.
 While many people tend to prefer funds with a high AUM, this should not be the only factor when considering a fund
 - ump sum investments are made when the market falls by 5%, 10%, or 15% from its all-time high
+- check for **Indicative Net Asset Value**.
+(INAV) vaule if current price and this same no problem  if it is lower and current price is high we buying at high cost

+INAV represents an estimate of the current value of an ETF's underlying assets, typically calculated in real-time throughout the trading day.

+- **NAV** (at the end of the day): You count all the cookies in the jar, and they are worth $100.
+- **INAV** (during the day): People are trading cookies, and based on the latest trades, the jar of cookies is worth $102, even though you don’t count them at the end of the day yet.

+So, the **INAV** is the estimate of the jar’s value during the day, while **NAV** is the exact value at the end of the day.
+Both help you know how much your jar of cookies (ETF) is worth!

 Key Ratios Explained